colinbazzano/grokking-algorithms/README.md

 # Grokking Algorithms

-Code to follow along while reading the book Grokking Algorithms
+Code to follow along while reading the book [Grokking Algorithms](https://www.manning.com/books/grokking-algorithms).

+The author is Aditya Y. Bhargava, and you can find more about him at [adit.io](adit.io)

 ## Notes to be recalled on